Arts & Letters United School | 2nd & 3rd Grade | Urban Farmers: STEAM Gardening & Cooking Afterschool Program

 Please contact us with any questions!

-Our Fall 2025 Class meets Wednesday, September 10 to December 17 from 2:40-4:30pm
+Welcome to the Brooklyn Rewilders at Arts & Letters United School!
+Our Fall 2025 Class meets Tuesday, September 16 to December 16 from 2:40-4:30pm

-Location: Arts & Letters United Garden
+Location: Arts & Letters United School Garden (near the early childhood playground on Madison)

 Dig deeper, grow stronger!
-Urban Farmers is a dynamic afterschool program that blends science, gardening, and hands-on culinary skills for curious 1st & 2nd graders.
+Urban Farmers is a dynamic afterschool program that blends science, gardening, and hands-on culinary skills for curious 2nd & 3rd graders.
 Rooted in inquiry and collaboration, this program cultivates a deeper understanding of how food is grown, how ecosystems thrive, and how we can nourish ourselves and our communities—one garden bed and recipe at a time.

 Each week, students engage in project-based outdoor learning: planting, harvesting, composting, and preparing real food from the garden.
 They’ll track weather, measure plant growth, observe soil life, and build their own garden journals—all while learning to safely slice, mix, and prep healthy dishes.
 This real-world curriculum is designed to connect kids with science, nature, and each other.